Machine Tools for Ship Modelers

 Standard Equipment Included with Every Mill

-- Every Sherline mill comes with a DC motor and speed control, a 2.75″ (70 mm) x 13.0″ (330 mm) table with two T-slots, pulleys, drive belt, 3 hex keys, Tommy bars, oilers, lead screw cover and a gib removal tool.
+- Every Sherline mill comes with a DC motor and speed control, a 2.75″ (70 mm) x 13.0″ (330 mm) table with two T-slots, pulleys, drive belt, three hex keys, Tommy bars, oilers, lead screw cover, and a gib removal tool.